webreinvent/vaah-docs/docs/vaahcms/cms/api.md

 # API

-This is known as a `headless CMS`, is a relatively new approach to content management with many advantages, allow you to build websites and apps that are decoupled from their content management tools and integrated via API.
+An API-based CMS, also known as a `headless CMS`, is a relatively new approach to content management with many advantages, allow you to build websites and apps that are decoupled from their content management tools and integrated via API.
 This gives you the flexibility to build your front-end using your preferred tools.